FSO Syrena: Syrena Bosto

 The Syrena Bosto panel van and its pickup truck sister, the Syrena R-20, were first introduced to the 104 models of the Syrena.
 The name is an acronym of Bielski Osobowo-Towarowy, or "Passenger-Cargo [car] of Bielsko."
-The first model of the Bosto was revealed in December 1971, at the newly constructed FSM factory in Bielsko-Biala in southern Poland.
+The first model of the Bosto was revealed in December 1971, at the newly constructed FSM factory in Bielsko-Biała in southern Poland.
 The final model finished production 30 April 1983.
 Overall, approximately 135,000 Bostos were built.

 The Bosto 104B started official production in 1972, and was available as a four-seater van, capable of carrying 200 kg of freight, or as a two-seater cab with a 350 kg load rating.
 The second edition, Syrena Bosto 105B, replaced the 104 in 1976.
 Essentially the same vehicle stylistically, the differences were in construction.
 Uprated semi-elliptical springs from the FSO Warszawa, an increased fuel tank borrowed from the FSO 125p, and the handbrake moved to the "standard" position between the front seats were the main modifications.
 As with the Syrena saloon the 3-cylinder, 2-stroke engine was mounted longitudinally in front of the front axle and powered the front wheels through a gearbox with driveshafts coming sideways out of it.

 The driver's compartment was separated from the rear load space by a single sheet bulkhead, and additional roof-fixed netting.
 Because the Bosto was designed for heavy loads, as opposed to the sedan version of the Syrena, the suspension underneath was modified.
 An extended chassis held a rear trailing axle on leaf suspension, each with a hydraulic suspension damper.
 This allowed a lower floor level, and in turn allowed FSM to borrow directly parts from the Zuk A05/A06.